 If you have a dog hair dryer, it would be straightforward for you.

 After a while, apply dog perfumes.
 It will stop if the smell is still bad.
-Make sure to consult a Veterinarian to check if there something has gone wrong.
+Make sure to consult a Veterinarian to check if there is something that has gone wrong.

 Don’t completely shave the great Pyrenees.